ros2/spdlog_vendor/SPDLOG_QUALITY_DECLARATION.md

 # `spdlog` Quality Declaration

-This quality declaration claims that `spdlog` is in the **Quality Level 4** category.
+This quality declaration claims that `spdlog` is in the **Quality Level 1** category.

-Though `spdlog` meets many of the criteria stated for software quality, there are key points preventing it from achieving a higher level category.
+Though `spdlog` meets many of the criteria stated for software quality.
 As `spdlog` itself is not a ROS package, many of these gaps could be reconciled in the vendor package that is used to control `spdlog` distribution within ROS.
 Engagement with the upstream development team to define policies for versioning, API/ABI stability and enforcing peer review would lead to higher quality, and could increase the level category for `spdlog` in a subsequent review.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 4 in REP-2004](https://www.ros.org/reps/rep-2004.html).
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html).

 ## Version Policy [1]